Energy and Climate Change

 Energy & Emissions

-Climate change is driven by greenhouse gas pollution due to human activities – such as the burning of fossil fuels (coal, oil and gas) for electricity – fuelling a long term warming trend.
+Climate change is driven by greenhouse gas pollution due to human activities – such as the burning of fossil fuels (coal, oil and gas) for energy – fuelling a long term warming trend.
 The last five years, 2013-2017 have been the hottest five-year period on record.

 As global temperatures continue to rise, there are serious consequences for human health and wellbeing, as well as the natural systems that support us, like land, air and water.
 The burning of fossil fuels produce greenhouse gases (such as carbon dioxide) that trap heat in the atmosphere causing global warming.
 The additional heat in the land, ocean and atmosphere is driving worsening extreme weather.
 If we do not rapidly and deeply reduce greenhouse gas emissions, then even more harmful and potentially catastrophic consequences for humanity will occur.